IIIF/api/source/auth/2.0/index.md

 ## 6. Logout Service
 {: #logout-service}

-In the case of the `interactive` access service pattern, the client may need to know if and where the user can go to log out.
+In the case of the `active` access service pattern, the client may need to know if and where the user can go to log out.
 For example, the user may wish to close their session on a public terminal, or to log in again with a different account.

 ### 6.1.
 Logout Service Description
 {: #logout-service-description}